4 Ingredient Toffee Crunch Recipe

 Combine in heavy 3-quart Saucepan

-- 1½ – 2 cups chopped almonds toasted
+- 3/4 - 1 cup chopped almonds toasted

-- Reduce heat to medium-low.
-Cook for another 25-40 minutes until thermometer reaches 300F or ‘hard crack’ stage.
-To test if it’s at ‘hard crack’ stage, drop a small amount of caramel into cold water, if it forms hard brittle strands, it’s done.
+An easy way to test if it’s at ‘hard crack’ stage, drop a small amount of caramel into cold water, if it forms hard brittle strands, it’s done.

-- Add 1 cup nuts and stir to incorporate.
+Mix in nuts: Add 1 cup nuts and stir to incorporate.

-- Let cool completely, about 3 hours.
+Cool: Let cool completely, about 3 hours.
+Break into pieces.